FAQ

 Can I stop my spouse from getting a divorce?

 If the divorce application is based on separation for one year or more, the divorce can be finalized with or without your agreement once that year has passed.
-If the application was based on adultery or cruelty you could deny these acts but the divorce can still be finalized once you have been separated for a year or more.
+If the application was based on adultery or cruelty, you could deny these acts.
+However, the divorce can still be finalized once you have been separated for a year or more.

 My spouse cheated on me.
 How does this affect our divorce?